Constitution of Shakespeare on the Lawn

 - d) Once each proposal has been presented, the candidates, as well as any persons that have been appointed as Assistant Directors in the proposals, will leave the room.
 The floor will then open to discussion about the proposals.
 10 minutes will be allotted for each proposal; if the motion is seconded, an additional 5 minutes will be granted.
 Only one extension can be granted per show.
 After each show has been discussed, another 10 minute period will be allotted to discuss all of the shows together.
 An additional 5 minute period may be added if a motion to extend is made and seconded.

-- e) The two (2) proposals that receive the largest number of votes shall be the major SotL projects for the next academic year.
+- e) The proposal that receives the largest number of votes shall be the major SotL project for the next academic semester.

 - f) In the event of a tie, there shall be a run-off election to be administered by the president.